Ocean Floor version 1

 12 Tuesday Apr 2011

-Posted in dehydration
+Posted by sheimend in dehydration

 Although the title sounds like the beginning of a bad personals ad, this recipe couldn’t be more innocuous.
 I wanted to play with the notion of a classic shrimp cocktail, and somewhat by accident (and inspired by a brainstorming session with Jethro), I realized that I could dehydrate cocktail sauce and produce something that looked quite a bit like prosciutto.
 Prosciutto-wrapped shrimp is a great dish on its own, and on first glance, that’s what this dish might appear to be.
 However, in a single bite, you’ll quickly identify the unmistakable flavor of cocktail sauce.